-Our 2017 training session will be Feb.
-21 – May 2!
-This session is full.
-Please follow us on Facebook or check back here for details of the next session.
+Our 2018 training sessions will begin in September.
+This is a change from past years, when training started in February.
+Please follow us on Facebook or check back here for details of the application deadline for the 2018 sessions.

 The Volunteer Training Program is designed to prepare participants for volunteer service to the community.
 Through classroom training and hands-on practice, TreeStewards learn the basics of tree biology and physiology, tree identification, planting and maintenance techniques, construction impacts on trees, pruning and selecting the right tree for the right spot.